ajisakarsyi/document-translator-backend/README.md

 - PDF translation converts the file to DOCX format.
 - PPTX slides must contain editable text (non-image text).
 - Requires a running Ollama server with the specified model downloaded.
+- Authentication caching is done using `cachetools.TTLCache`.
+- This project is **not production-hardened**; persistent storage is not included.

 ---

 ## License

-This project is provided as-is for demonstration purposes.
-Please respect licenses of underlying packages and models.
+MIT